 The band have been raising hell together for more than three decades since their formation in Los Angeles in 1981.
 The notorious rockers would rather disband while they’re on top than to fade away and that’s the reason Neil says for the breakup, “It’s time, that’s really it.”

 Just because Motley Crue may be going away doesn’t mean the members will be.
 Neil said he’ll still continue to sing The Crue’s music with his solo band on tour.
-Of course, Sixx has his radio show, Sixx Sense, in syndication through the US and on Sirius XM.
-Neil also states drummer Tommy Lee wants to be a deejay so it’s not clear if he’ll tour that scene or take that to the radio waves.
+Of course, Sixx has his radio show, Sixx Sense with Nikki Sixx, in syndication through the US and on Sirius XM.
+Neil also states drummer Tommy Lee wants to be a DJ so it’s not clear if he’ll tour that scene or take that to the radio waves.
 Guitarist Mick Mars has long suffered from a chronic, inflammatory form of arthritis that affects his spine and pelvis so no word on his post Crue plans.